tpulatha/sdl_ios_guides/docs/RPC Builder/index.md

 <img src="assets/Console.png" width=200px>

 #### Console Color Codes
 The console logs are color coded for quick identification.
-1. White: Used for logs with no additional data.
+1. White - Used for logs with no additional data.
-2. Blue: Used for requests sent to the SDL Core.
+2. Blue - Used for requests sent to the SDL Core.
-3. Green: Used for responses from the SDL Core.
-There are three possible respose types:
+3. Green - Used for responses from the SDL Core.
+There are three possible response types:
     - Successful: these response types are colored green.
     - Aborted, Timed-Out, or Warnings: these response types are colored yellow.
     - Miscellaneous: these response types are colored red.
-4. Yellow: Used for notifications sent from the SDL Core.
+4. Yellow - Used for notifications sent from the SDL Core.

 #### RPC JSON
 Tapping once on a RPC call in the console will reveal the JSON associated with that RPC call, if applicable.